-- To prepare for the tribunal decision process, the facilitator will give the parties a Tribunal Decision Plan, which sets out - a) required information, - b) steps and timelines to prepare the dispute for the tribunal decision process, and - c) the date by which the tribunal will provide its decision. - 105) The facilitator can direct the parties to complete the steps in a Tribunal Decision Plan, including - a) providing information, evidence and records relating to any claims or issues, - b) providing information and explanations relating to their own or to another party's positions and submissions, - c) providing an agreed statement of facts, - d) exchanging all of the information and evidence required by the plan with the other parties, - e) responding to any submissions or evidence provided by other parties, and - f) providing the dates for completing any of the steps required by the plan.

-Once the facilitator has given the Tribunal Decision Plan to the parties, they cannot add any other party or claim without permission from the tribunal.
+- 103) To prepare for the tribunal decision process, the facilitator will give the parties a Tribunal Decision Plan, which sets out - a) required information, and - b) steps and timelines to prepare the dispute for the tribunal decision process. - 104) The facilitator can direct the parties to complete the steps in a Tribunal Decision Plan, including - a) providing information, evidence and records relating to any claims or issues, - b) providing information and explanations relating to their own or to another party's positions and submissions, - c) providing an agreed statement of facts, - d) exchanging all of the information and evidence required by the plan with the other parties, - e) responding to any submissions or evidence provided by other parties, and - f) providing the dates for completing any of the steps required by the plan. - 105) Once the facilitator has given the Tribunal Decision Plan to the parties, they cannot add any other party or claim without permission from the tribunal.